As a parent, it's essential to support your children at home with what they're learning at school.

 - Where can we go for more information about this and related topics?

-The books below cover a wide range of topics related to the civil rights movement.
-They can be read together, or they can be a continued discussion to support your child as he reads.
+In addition, the books below cover a range of topics related to the civil rights movement and are tailored to your child's age and grade.
+These varied selections include both non-fiction books (for kids who love history) and historical fiction (for kids who learn best from a story) and can be read together, or used for continued discussion to support your child as he reads.